 Although focused on Los Angeles art and artists, the research undertaken will have an impact beyond Southern California: many works by the artists under study are in major U.S. and international collections, and the conservation issues under study are often relevant to modern and contemporary art in general.
 The wealth of compiled information will provide conservators entrusted with the care of these works with an important framework to support conservation decisions.

-GoalsThe GCI seeks through it's study of the materials, processes, and conservation treatments of works by Los Angeles–based artists to bring an improved understanding of artists materials and processes, as well as of artists' intent and attitudes towards conservation.
-This knowledge in turn will support decisions regarding the storage, display, and conservation of these works of art, including technical and ethical aspects.
+GoalsThe GCI seeks through its study of the materials, processes, and conservation treatments of works by Los Angeles–based artists to bring an improved understanding of artists' materials and processes, as well as of artists' intent and attitudes towards conservation.
+This knowledge, in turn, will support decisions regarding the storage, display, and conservation of these works of art, including technical and ethical aspects.